Our philosophy is based on respect for our ecosystem.

 In the Winery

 Here we also try to be as respectful as possible of the grapes.
 Hence they are picked and sorted by hand into small stainless steel skips.
 Without crushing, they are then gently poured into vats using only gravity to avoid unnecessary damage to the grapes.
 They are fermented according to terroir and to grape variety in order to respect the differing levels of ripeness of the various batches.
-The temperature of the vats is then controlled extremely carefully and adapted to each different wine and each different year.
+During alcoholic fermentation, the temperature of the vats is then controlled extremely carefully and adapted to each different wine and each different year.
 The transfer of the grapes from the vats to the wine press is done manually and without a pump, the grapes being fed by gravity alone into the pneumatic wine press.
-Pressing is long and gentle to extract the best juice.
+Pressing is long and gentle to extract the best juice without extracting the aggressive tannins.

 The wines

 The wines are matured in steel or concrete vats for a minimum of 18 months to allow them to clarify naturally.
-They therefore have no need for fining and are only lightly filtered to preserve the optimum flavours and aromas.
-We also have wines that are matured in oak barrels for between 12 and 30 months.
-This process is used for the terroirs with the greatest ageing potential and which require a period of micro-oxygenation before bottling.
+They therefore have no need for fining and are only lightly filtered on paper filter (as for your coffee) to preserve the optimum flavours and aromas.
+We also have wines that are matured in oak barrels for between 12 and 30 months; these wines have been produced from those terroirs with the greatest ageing potential and which require a period of micro-oxygenation before bottling.
 We ourselves undertake all blending and bottling using the very latest equipment and with an almost obsessive respect for all the steps that go into the process of making great wines.
+Note that each cuvée corresponds to a terroir and therefore to a taste.
+Once the terroir has been isolated and marketed, we guarantee the continuity of the cuvée’s quality and taste every year.
+To do this, we don’t hesitate to downgrade certain vats, in certain years, when their characteristics don’t match the cuvée’s standards.

-The estate “EARL Archimbaud Vache – Le Clos des Cazaux” has been recognized as a
+“EARL Archimbaud Vache operator – Le Clos des Cazaux” has been recognized as a

 HIGH ENVIRONMENTAL VALUE ESTATE